silviapoletti/Statistical-Analysis-on-Heart-failures-clinical-records/README.md

 0, as shown in the third plot.
 In addition, there’s a relevant amount of misclassified points in both classes and therefore we can exclude an interaction effect between Ejection Fraction and Age.

+# Does the dataset include extreme or rare events?

 Data modelling: K Nearest Neighbours, Linear and Quadratic Discriminant Analysis and dimensionality reduction by using Best Subset Selection and Shrinkage methods.